- Summit Pisang Peak at 6091 m.

 Day 17: Drive from Pokhara to Kathmandu: 6 hours

 We will drive back to Kathmandu today saying goodbye to the beautiful city of Pokhara.
 We will enjoy the countryside views, Riverside, and hills.
-After reaching Kathmandu we will have the short celebration in the evening.
+After reaching Kathmandu we will have a short celebration in the evening.

 Day 18: Final departure

 Today is your last day in Nepal.
-According to your flight schedule, you will be transferred to an airport by our staff for your flight to home.
+According to your flight schedule, you will be transferred to an airport by our staff for your flight home.

 - Valid passport, airline tickets, and photos

-- Separate photocopies of passport, visa form and proof of insurance
+- Separate photocopies of passport, visa form, and proof of insurance

 - Credit cards and Atm cards